danzig666/qconsolidate3/README.md

-## OQ-Consolidate
+## qconsolidate3

-OQ-Consolidate is a modified version of [QConsolidate](https://github.com/alexbruy/qconsolidate), that:
+qconsolidate3 is a fork of [OQ-Consolidate](https://github.com/gem/oq-consolidate), which is a modified version of [QConsolidate](https://github.com/alexbruy/qconsolidate), that:

-- saves raster layers and converts vector layers to GeoPackage.
+- converts vector layers to GeoPackage or SHP. (raster layers not working for me)
+- updated layer enumeration based on layer id (previously was parsing layer names, which can have duplicates in Qgis)
+- saves every layer with a unique filename
 - creates a project if it does not exist yet
 - allows to give a customized (validated) name to the consolidated project
 - allows to store all the project files in a zip file